Nonlinear Hall effect in the stationary cylinder with a radial heat flux: Discussion

-In this paper it is shown that the magnetic field, generated by the azimuthal Hall current, decreases the magnetic field, which is produced by external sources.
-Equation, determining $B_1/B_0$ ratio of the magnetic filed produced by the electrical current to the external magnetic field, is derived.
-Hall current in the present consideration is produced by temperature gradient for the case when diffusion vector is equal to zero \cite{BK-Glush-2018},\cite{BK-Glush-2018a},\cite{Glu-2020}.

-Analytical results are obtained for the limiting case, when heat conductivity coefficient, electroconductivity and time between collisions are constant.
-Numerical calculations are performed for the general case and results are presented in the figures: (\ref{figureGconst})-(\ref{figuretempNconstlab}).
-The calculations have been performed for parameters, corresponding to the case of laboratory plasma, see figures (\ref{figureGconstlab})-(\ref{figuretempNconstlab}).
+It is shown in this paper that the magnetic field, generated by the azimuthal Hall current, decreases the magnetic field, produced by external sources.
+Equation, determining $B_1/B_0$ ratio of the magnetic filed produced by the Hall current to the external magnetic field, is derived.
+Hall current in the present consideration is produced by temperature gradient for the case when diffusion vector is equal to zero.
+Analytical results are obtained for the case, when coefficients of heat conductivity, electroconductivity, and a time between collisions are constant.
+Results of numerical calculations performed for the case of plasma parameters in neutron star envelopes, are shown in figures (\ref{figureGconst})-(\ref{figuretempNconstlab}).
+The calculations for parameters, related to laboratory plasma, are presented in figures (\ref{figureGconstlab})-(\ref{figuretempNconstlab}).

-Kinetic coefficients in the magnetic field are determined by tensors, connected with temperature gradient and diffusion vector.
-Influence of the Hall current on the temperature distribution, structure of magnetic and electric fields, in realistic geometry of neutron star crust needs further consideration.
-It is necessary for studing a coupled magneto-thermal evolution of magnetic and electric fields in neutron stars, white dwarfs and in laboratory conditions.